Cdrcar/Network/README.md

 ## [Description](#table-of-contents)

-API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+Backend for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 This social network uses Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using these packages, it uses a JavaScript date library and Insomnia to create the data as no seed is provided.

 NoSQL is a type of database management system that differs from traditional relational databases (SQL databases) in several ways.
 NoSQL databases are designed to handle large amounts of unstructured or semi-structured data, provide high scalability, and allow for flexible schema design.